L3Gaunt/edutiktok/android/mediasoup_server_checklist.md

 - [ ] **Security Configurations**
   - [ ] Ensure the signaling channel and all endpoints are served over HTTPS/WSS.

+QUESTION: Can I integrate this later, skipping it for now?
+Or will it be more complicated?
 ### User Authentication / Authorization (Firebase Auth Integration)
 - [ ] **Integrate Firebase Auth for User Authentication**
   - [ ] Implement client-side Firebase login to obtain the Firebase ID token.